 If you’re an avid swimming hole enthusiast, you’ll love these waters, as they make for the perfect place to cool off, while their somewhat-hidden nature will ensure that the falls aren’t too crowded.

 Lake Minnewanka is probably one of Alberta’s most beautiful lakes.
 It might not have the same shimmering waters you can find in the upper reaches of the Rockies, but it more than makes up for it with its beautiful skies and picture-perfect surroundings.

 The lake itself is 21 kilometres long and 142 metres deep, taking silver as the second largest lake in the Canadian Rockies.
 Visitors can enjoy canoeing, kayaking, fishing, hiking, and even ice diving in and around its expansive waters.

 If you’re looking for an adventure, look no further than the gorgeous province you live in — Alberta is filled to the brim with beautiful places to visit, and Athabasca Falls is at the top of the list.

 The canyon is tucked away in Jasper National Park, and its name comes from the Cree word meaning “grass or reeds here and there.”

 The crisp, cool blue water that flows through these falls comes straight from the glaciers in the Columbia Icefield.

-Pull out a pen and paper, because Waterton Lakes National Park is going onto your 2018 bucket list.
+Pull out a pen and paper, because Waterton Lakes National Park is going on your bucket list.

 With its beautiful blue waters and deep roots in Canadian history, Waterton Lakes National Park makes for the perfect place to brush up on your high-school history while relaxing and taking in the scenic views.